-In conformity with the principle of mutual aid, the Government of Belgium agrees to facilitate the production and transfer to the Government of the United States of America, for such period of time, in such quantities and upon such terms and conditions as may be agreed upon, of raw and semi-processed materials required by the United States as a result of deficiencies or potential deficiencies in its own resources, and which may be available in Belgium or territories under its sovereignty.
-Arrangements for such transfers shall give due regard to reasonable requirements for domestic use and commercial export of Belgium.
+In conformity with the principle of mutual aid, the Government of Luxembourg agrees to facilitate the production and transfer to the Government of the United States, for such period of time, in such quantities and upon such terms and conditions as may be agreed upon, of raw and semi-processed materials required by the United States as a result of deficiencies or potential deficiencies in its own resources, and which may be available in Luxembourg.
+Arrangements for such transfers shall give due regard to requirements for domestic use and commercial export of Luxembourg.